davsar89/ISS_AGILE_FERMI_coordinates_calculator/README.md

 - Other satellites can easily be added.
 TLE data can be downloaded at www.space-track.org (registration required).

-- Python lirbary requirements are indicated `requirements.txt` .
+- Python library requirements are indicated `requirements.txt`.
 Run `pip install -r requirements.txt` to install them.
+- *Requires python >=3.6*